MONTMARTRE GUIDE

 MOULIN DE LA GALETTE PARIS

-This restaurant has become popular thanks to the painting of Renoir called « Bal du Moulin de la Galette ».
+This restaurant has become popular thanks to the painting by Renoir called « Bal du Moulin de la Galette ».
 The highlight of the restaurant is a windmill on the roof which was originally used to produce the flour.
-Then, the windmill house was turned into the outdoor dance floor which inspired the famous painting of Renoir.
-Now, the windmill is used as a decoration and a symbol for one of the best restaurants called « Le Moulin de Galette ».
+Then, the windmill house was turned into the outdoor dance floor which inspired the famous painting by Renoir.
+Now, the windmill is being used as a decoration as well as a symbol for one of the best restaurants called « Le Moulin de Galette ».
 At the same time, it also attracts a lot of tourists who follow Renoir’s inspiration for his paintings.

 Address : 83 Rue Lepic, 75018 Paris